Pokasana/python-p3-v2-final-project/README.md

     Class Methods
     - create_table(cls)
-        Create table 'arts' if it's not already exists
+        Create table 'arts' if it does not already exist
     - drop_table(cls)
         Delete table 'arts' if it exists
     - create(cls, title, price, medium, artist_id)
-        Create new art instance, save it in the table, assign the instance id and add the instance object into the class instance 'all'.
+        Create a new art instance, save it in the table, assign the instance id, and add the instance object into the class instance 'all'.
     - instance_from_db(cls, row)
-        Retriave a row from the table and create an art object based on the values of columns in the row.
+        Retrieve a row from the table and create an art object based on the values of columns in the row.
     - get_all(cls)
-        Retrieve all rows from arts table, and return a list of art objects that were created from each row.
+        Retrieve all rows from the arts table, and return a list of art objects that were created from each row.
     - find_by_id(cls, id)
         Get a row that has a matching instance id that was passed in as an argument, and return an artist object that was generated from the row.

     Instance Methods
     - save(self):
-        Insert the instance into the arts table, retrieve the row id from the table and assign it to the art instance's id attribute.
-It also add the art object into the dictionary 'all'.
+        Insert the instance into the arts table, retrieve the row id from the table, and assign it to the art instance's id attribute.
+It also adds the art object into the dictionary 'all'.
     - update(self)
         Update the row in the art table.
     -delete(self)